 Shoot Em Up

-In the original Star Fox (and slightly less so in the N64 remake), your wingmates existed for two purposes: to soak up a pitifully low number of enemies that got past you and then to be chased by the bad guys, forcing you to rescue them.
+- In the original Star Fox (and slightly less so in the N64 sequel), your wingmates existed for two purposes: to soak up a pitifully low number of enemies that got past you and then to be chased by the bad guys, forcing you to rescue them.

 Stealth Based Game